-The Ferris State University softball program will embark on a new era this coming year as the Bulldogs appointed Kristin Janes as the program's 12th head coach on July 6, 2017.
+The Ferris State University softball program embarked on a new era as the Bulldogs appointed Kristin Janes as the program's 12th head coach on July 6, 2017.

-A former NCAA Division II Student-Athlete in the Great Lakes Intercollegiate Athletic Conference (GLIAC), Janes has spent the past five seasons as the head coach at Fort Scott (Kan.)
-Community College where she has turned around a program that went winless (0-42) the season before her arrival to a well-respective and competitive squad in the highly-competitive Kansas Jayhawk Community College Conference, which is regarded as one of the top junior college conferences in the country.
+A former NCAA Division II Student-Athlete in the GLIAC, Janes spent the previous five seasons as the head coach at Fort Scott (Kan.)
+Community College where she turned around a program that went winless (0-42) the season before her arrival to a well-respective and competitive squad in the highly-competitive Kansas Jayhawk Community College Conference, which is regarded as one of the top junior college conferences in the country.

-Janes will begin her duties at Ferris State in 2017-18 and takes over a Bulldog program that has made eight trips to the NCAA Tournament in school history and won 24 games or more 11 times in the past 14 years.
+Janes began duties at Ferris State in 2017-18 and took over a Bulldog program that has made eight trips to the NCAA Tournament in school history.

 While at Fort Scott, Janes has coached three KJCCC All-Conference Award recipients, 17 All-Region Award winners, eight KJCCC Players of the Week and 70% of the single-season and career top 10 records at FSCC have been broken during her tenure.

 During her five-year tenure on the JUCO level, Janes also guided her team to high success in the classroom.
 The Lady Hounds earned National Fastpitch Coaches Association (NFCA) Top 10 Team GPA honors in 2013 and 2014 and have produced 39 KJCCC All-Academic Team members along with 28 NFCA All-Academic Team members and 14 NJCAA Academic Award recipients in her tenure.
 Her squad increased its overall GPA from 3.29 to 3.63 in five years and also compiled more than 2,000 hours of community service.
 Additionally, she's been a proven fundraiser generating support for her program's needs.